joshwilsonvu/MagicMirror/README.md

   `.js` files to `.tsx`, and any type errors will be detected.
 Opt out with `yarn mm start --fast`.

 _"Hang on, I don't see the code to do all of that in this repository!
-And what are `@mm/core`, `@mm/cli`, and the other `@mm` packages in `package.json`?"_
+And what's `import { something } from "magicmirror"`?

 The above features do require some complexity to implement, and they would clutter up this repository.
-So, the code is bundled up into packages that Yarn downloads, and your JavaScript `import`s.
-You can find them all in [the `mm` repository](https://github.com/joshwilsonvu/mm/tree/master/packages).
+So, the code is bundled up into a package that Yarn downloads, and your JavaScript `import`s.
+You can find it in [the `mm` repository](https://github.com/joshwilsonvu/mm/tree/master/packages).

-`@mm/core` and `@mm/cli` are the only ones you should normally worry about.
-The core has React components, React hooks, and utilities that MagicMirror modules will use.
-The CLI is responsible for bundling up, serving, and running your mirror; run it with `yarn mm`.
-The other packages mostly relate to backwards compatibility.
+`magicmirror` has React components, React hooks, and utilities that MagicMirror modules will use.
+The `mm` CLI is responsible for bundling up, serving, and running your mirror; run it with `yarn mm`.
 Documentation is coming soon.

 ## Installation